MohamedR4dy/electro_Pi_internship/README.md

 Feel free to insert this Table of Contents at the beginning of your repository's README to help users navigate to the projects they are interested in.
 Just copy and paste the above content and link each section to its corresponding project description in your README.
 **Word Classifier: Sports vs Food**

-🏀🍔 **Description:** This project introduces a word classifier that discerns whether a given sentence is related to sports or food.
+ **Description:** 🏀🍔This project introduces a word classifier that discerns whether a given sentence is related to sports or food.
 The concept involves analyzing words in the input sentence, tallying sports-associated and food-associated words, and then determining if the sentence leans towards sports, food, or neutrality.

 **How it Works:**